chemfiles/chemfiles/doc/installation.rst

 is ISO C++11, so it should compile with other compilers as well.
 Please report any sucessfull compilation with other compilers!

-Some functionalities of Chemharp needs aditional library, and will be activated or not at compile-time if the system can find the appropriate headers and files.
+Some optional functionalities of Chemharp needs aditional library.
+As the functionalities are activated when configuring the build, these additionals libraries are optionals.
+Here is the list of these libraries:
-Such optional libraries are listed here:

 * The `NetCDF`_ library is needed to read and write the AMBER NetCDF format.
   It is available in all the package managers.